 Setting App Download URL - ANDROID Default value Description The URL for the Android version of the MyID Identity Agent.
 Leave blank to hide this option.
 If you click on a provisioning URL on a mobile device, but do not have the Identity Agent app installed, this link is displayed to allow you to download the app and try again.
-For derived credentials, the URL is embedded into the QR code that is displayed to the user and allows them to download the Identity Agent app when using the Self-Service Kiosk to collect Derived Credentials.
-Further information See the Configuring SMS and email notifications section in the Mobile Identity Management guide or the Derived Credentials Configuration Guide for details.
+Further information See the Configuring SMS and email notifications section in the Mobile Identity Management guide for details.

-Setting App Download URL - iOS Default value Description The URL for the iOS version of the MyID Identity Agent.
+Setting App Download URL - iOS Default value The URL for the iOS version of the MyID Identity Agent.
 Leave blank to hide this option.
-If you click on a provisioning URL on a mobile device, but do not have the Identity Agent app installed, this link is displayed to allow you to download the app and try again.
-For derived credentials, the URL is embedded into the QR code that is displayed to the user and allows them to download the Identity Agent app when using the Self-Service Kiosk to collect Derived Credentials.
-Further information See the Configuring SMS and email notifications section in the Mobile Identity Management guide or the Derived Credentials Configuration Guide for details.
-Note: Due to restrictions imposed by Apple, the URL must be opened in the Safari browser and must link to a page that contains a link to the app to download; the user can then select this link.
+Description If you click on a provisioning URL on a mobile device, but do not have the Identity Agent app installed, this link is displayed to allow you to download the app and try again.
+See the Configuring SMS and email notifications section in the Mobile Identity Management guide for details.
+Further information Note: Due to restrictions imposed by Apple, the URL must be opened in the Safari browser and must link to a page that contains a link to the app to download; the user can then select this link.
 The URL cannot be a direct link to the app file itself.